-The comparison procedure was repeated three times to evaluate its repeatability.
+The comparison procedure was repeated continuously during two cycles of 22 hours each to evaluate its repeatability.
 The participant and the BIPM commonly decided when both instruments were stable enough to start recording a set of measurement results to be considered as the official comparison results.